 - gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate pupils’ curiosity to know more about the past

 - are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement

 - begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

-To find out more about our History and Geography curriculum, please see:
+To find out more about our History curriculum, please see: